The Hills District

 An assessment of population growth drivers in The Hills District reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The Hills District's population is 25,969 as of August 2025.
-This reflects a growth of 1,656 people since the 2021 Census, which reported a population of 24,313.
-The increase is inferred from ABS data: an estimated resident population of 25,967 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 821 persons per square kilometer.
-Since the Census, the Hills District's growth of 6.8% is close to the SA3 area's growth rate of 7.0%.
-Natural growth contributes approximately 51.3% of overall population gains during recent periods.
+The Hills District's population is around 25,983 as of Nov 2025.
+This reflects an increase of 1,670 people since the 2021 Census, which reported a population of 24,313 people.
+The change is inferred from the estimated resident population of 25,967 from the ABS as of June 2024 and an additional 259 validated new addresses since the Census date.
+This level of population equates to a density ratio of 821 persons per square kilometer.
+Natural growth contributed approximately 51.3% of overall population gains during recent periods.
+The Hills District's 6.9% growth since census positions it within 0.5 percentage points of the SA3 area (7.4%).

 Frequently Asked Questions - Population